fjmrt/Gillespie-algorithm/README.md

 ### How to run
 - mRNA(k,g,initial)
-- Stochastic and deterministic dynamics will be shown in blue and red respectively.
+- Stochastic and deterministic dynamics will be shown as blue and red line plot, respectively.